Be warned! The following contains spoilers for

 Oh, and it all starts with the Doctor regenerating…umm, WHAT?!
 Surely, given the uber-poofiness of Peter Capaldi’s hair, this opening sequence was filmed during the Christmas special taping, and director Rachel Talalay gives us tantalizingly little else besides what might well be the Twelfth Doctor’s final moments.
 Gah!
 But, we’ll deal with that next week, or in December.

 There are many excellent premises in the episode proper, and they begin with Missy (Michelle Gomez) acting like the Doctor on a mission to prove to the real Doctor that she can be good.
-Flanked by Nardole (Matt Lucas) and a very reluctant Bill (Pearl Mackie), Missy–and Moffat, putting words in her mouth–breaks down so much of the Doctor Who lore and convention that I had to rewind a few times to get the full breadth of how funny and great it is.
+Flanked by Nardole (Matt Lucas) and a very reluctant Bill (Pearl Mackie), Missy–and Moffat, putting words in her mouth–breaks down so much of the

 So we have this hilarious debate about